Introduction

 Objectives of Contract Rummy and Melds

-The primary objective is to meld cards into combinations, to fulfill the contract for each round.
+The primary objective is to meld cards into combinations to fulfil the contract for each round.

-Melding involves organizing cards into sets and sequences, aiming to score points and progress through the rounds.
+Melding involves organizing cards into sets and sequences to score points and progress through the rounds.
 It allows players to minimize their point tally and progress towards completing all seven rounds successfully.

 Melding Combinations

-• Sets: Sets consist of three or more cards of the same rank, regardless of their suits.
-For example, a set could be comprised of three Kings (K-K-K) or three Fives (5-5-5) from different suits.
+- Sets: Sets consist of three or more cards of the same rank, regardless of their suits.
+For example, a set could comprise three Kings (K-K-K) or three Fives (5-5-5) from different suits.

 Fulfilling Contracts